What’s the difference?

 The Ethereum solution to the scaling problem

-Ethereum’s smart contracts are extremely useful but can also slow down the network, especially when there are a lot of extremely complicated smart contracts with a lot of different steps.
+Ethereum’s smart contracts are extremely useful but can also slow down the network, especially when there are a lot of complicated smart contracts with a lot of different steps.

 It needed different solutions.
 Its planned updates include:

 - Plasma: The Plasma update will only broadcast smart contracts to the main Ethereum blockchain after the contract’s completion.
 Basically, it moves all the complicated and slow parts behind the scenes and only puts the final result on the main blockchain.
-This should prevent smart contracts, especially more complicated ones, from slowing down the network.
+This could prevent smart contracts, especially more complicated ones, from slowing down the network.

 - Casper: This is a major change.
 It involves switching from the old proof-of-work mining system to a new and more efficient proof-of-stake algorithm.
 Rather than having computers solve problems to verify blocks, it will instead have people verify transactions simply by holding ETH in their wallets.
 It’s an increasingly common mining method for new coins, but modifying an old blockchain like Ethereum is a lot more difficult.